Prajnahr-rao/Todo_list/README.md

 To-Do List Application 📝
 This is a simple To-Do List web application built using HTML, CSS, and JavaScript.
 It allows you to manage your daily tasks efficiently by adding, editing, deleting, and marking tasks as complete or pending.
-The application features an intuitive design with a fun, user-friendly interface enhanced with emojis! 😄

 Features ✨
 Add Tasks: Add new tasks to your to-do list. ➕
 Edit Tasks: Edit the details of any task you have added. ✏️